common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/SlovakoCzech-band-C/README.md

 ## Utility

-In the context of Mozilla's 2022 edition of Our Voices Competition, we have created first publicly available Deepspeech/Coqui STT system for Slovak language.
+In the context of Mozilla's 2022 edition of Our Voices Competition, we have created first publicly available Deepspeech/[Coqui](https://coqui.ai) STT system for Slovak language.
 System is composed of a 181 Megabyte acoustic model derived from publicly available checkpoints of Czech Deepspeech model and a 180 Megabyte language model able to execute fast enough inferences even on a Raspberry Pi.
 The system performs encouringly well (~15% WER) when tested against CommonVoice sentences not used during the training.
 Tests agains real-life conditions (e.g. TEDxSK) do not point to presence of any pro-male bias (i.e. 46% WER for emale, 47.8% WER for male) but further work - e.g. training with non-CommonVoice datasets - should be and will be done.

 Last table of the "Results" section indicates immediate utility of our system for CV community: transcripts of more than half (e.g. 51.6 \%) of samples which are still not validated in the Slovak corpus match predictions given by our Slovak STT system.
 One can thus potentially upvote such recordings and/or consider them as validated by a validator of artificial nature, thus reducing the amount of manpower for the validation process.

-At last but not least, our "common alphabet for a dialect continuum approach" can be useful also for highly underrepresented languages - c.f. our Band A - "UpperSorbian" - subdirectory of our submission.
+At last but not least, our "common alphabet for a dialect continuum approach" can be useful also for highly underrepresented languages - c.f. our Band A - "[HighSorbian](https://github.com/hromi/our-voices-model-competition/tree/main/submit/Variant_Accent_Dialect/HighSorbian-band-A)" - subdirectory of our submission.

 ## Environment